OUR RESTAURANT & MUSEUM'S HISTORY

 The two fireplaces are built with approximately 50 tons of rock found locally.
 The mantle of the fireplace in the main dining room is solid black walnut.

-Virtually all the lumber used in the building has been cut in Smith’s mill which is set up on the property across Humbug Creek.
+Virtually all the lumber used in the building and the museum quality logging displays, has been cut in Smith’s mill which is set up on the property across Humbug Creek.
 Smith is still doing some logging in the area, but his oldest son Mark has been helping him run things so he could stay with the construction of the building.
 His youngest son Clay is a faller and lives and works in the area.

 In the 20s and 30s the large logging operations such as Clark & Wilson, Big Creek Timber Company and others numbered all their camps.
 Therefore, the restaurant and logging museum is called Camp 18 because it’s located at mile post 18 on Highway 26.